Scientific Name

 How to Grow and Care

-Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
-Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
-However, while the plant is evergreen, it will often have some dieback of foliage in the winter.
+Delosperma plants grow in USDA plant hardiness zones 5-9 and bloom for most of the summer and fall.
+Their foliage is mostly evergreen, making them a great year-round ground cover.
+However, while the plant is evergreen, it will often have some foliage dieback in the winter.

 Delospermas prefer full sun but can tolerate some light shade in the garden.
-Because Delospermas are succulents, they do not tolerate wet soil but do well in poor soils.
-In fact, wet soil, especially during the winter months, is likely to kill the plants.
+Because Delospermas are succulents, they do not tolerate wet soil but do well in poor soil.
+In fact, wet soil, especially during winter, is likely to kill the plants.
 However, these plants can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting them.

 See more at How to Grow and Care for Delosperma.